theHostileNegotiator/KWBandage/KnownIssues.md

 * Your own engineer cannot enter your own structure to repair when Field or Fence is in effect.

 #### Mechapede
-* Mechapede Head does not spawn from the Warp Sphere, instead spawning at the rally point due to the BannerCarrier squad position
+* Mechapede Head does not spawn from the Warp Sphere, instead spawning at the rally point (Bug was introduced in 1.01).
+Don't think it's possible to fix

 #### GDI Foxhole
 * An exploit exist where the infantry creating the structure can be crushed by a unit in formation move when garrisoned